 I tried the Annie Sloan Wax which smelled like petroleum products to me and I did not tolerate it at my level of chemical sensitivity.

-You don’t have to use this type of wax, you can use a wax from The Real Milk Paint Company that is made with safer Solvents.
+You don’t have to use this type of wax, you can use a wax from The Real Milk Paint Company that is made with safer solvents or no solvents.